 Headstone symbols is a work in progress and will be updated on a regular basis.
 Our aim is to provide you with a definitive guide to deciphering the symbols of headstones with in-depth information and beautiful graveyard photography.
 We also encourage contributions from you to help grow this resource.
 To find out more about and to contact Amanda Norman and Mark Kneale, please go to About Us.

 A lot of churchyards, graveyards and Victorian cemeteries have a story to tell you about the dead buried in these beautiful gardens of death.
 The symbols carved onto the tombstones, mausoleums, tombs and gravestones of medieval and Victorian dead, represent the deceased’s life journey, beliefs and occupations.
 Some cemetery monuments go that one step further and have elaborate symbolism, also known as funerary art that will unlock the secret lives of those buried beneath.

 The list below is a collection of headstone symbols commonly found in numerous churchyards, graveyards and cemeteries across the UK.
-A brief interpretation of the tombstone symbol is offered, but when trying to decipher the true meaning of a headstone, you have to look at all of the symbols together in order to work it out.
+A brief interpretation of the tombstone symbol is offered and a link to photographs to help with identification, but when trying to decipher the true meaning of a headstone, you have to look at all of the symbols together in order to work it out.

 Headstone Symbols A

 - Abraham and Isaac shows a scene from Genesis 22.
 Follow link for more information